arangodb/arangodb/Documentation/ImplementorManual/HttpJob.md

 ArangoDB will keep all results of jobs initiated with the `x-arango-async: store` header.
 Results are removed from the server only if a client explicitly asks the server for a specific result.

 The async jobs API also provides methods for garbage collection that clients can use to get rid of "old" not fetched results.
+Clients should call this method periodically because ArangoDB does not artifically limit the number of not-yet-fetched results.

+It is thus a client responsibility to store only as many results as needed and to fetch available results as soon as possible, or at least to clean up not fetched results from time to time.

 Managing Async Results via HTTP {#HttpJobHttp}
 ==============================================